CleverRaven/Cataclysm-DDA/doc/JSON_INFO.md

 "rigid": false,                              // For non-rigid items volume (and for worn items encumbrance) increases proportional to contents
 "insulation": 1,                             // (Optional, default = 1) If container or vehicle part, how much insulation should it provide to the contents
 "price": 100,                                // Used when bartering with NPCs.
 For stackable items (ammo, comestibles) this is the price for stack_size charges.
 Can use string "cent" "USD" or "kUSD".
-"price_postapoc": "1 USD",                       // Same as price but represent value post cataclysm.
+"price_postapoc": "1 USD",                       // Same as price but represents value post cataclysm.
 Can use string "cent" "USD" or "kUSD".
 "material": ["COTTON"],                      // Material types, can be as many as you want.
-See materials.json for possible options
+See materials.json for possible options.
-"martials_like": ["weaponid1"]               // (Optional) This weapon can be used in martial arts that use the weapons in the list.
-Not recursive, the weapons specified must be explicitly listed in martial art.
+"martials_like": ["weaponid1"]               // (Optional) This weapon can be used in martial arts that use the (other) weapons in the list.
+Not recursive; the weapons specified must be explicitly listed by the martial art.
 "cutting": 0,                                // (Optional, default = 0) Cutting damage caused by using it as a melee weapon.
 This value cannot be negative.
 "bashing": 0,                                // (Optional, default = 0) Bashing damage caused by using it as a melee weapon.
 This value cannot be negative.
 "to_hit": 0,                                 // (Optional, deprecated, default = 0) To-hit bonus if using it as a melee weapon (whatever for?).
 The object version is preferred